ciarajudge/EpiFusion/README.md

 ## License

 We are sharing EpiFusion as a free software under the GNU General Public License (v3).
-We point out that the models implemented by EpiFusion are awaiting peer review, and the program is in it's infancy.
-We recommend caution in its use and ask for patience as continue to validate it.
+We point out that the program is in it's infancy, recommend caution in its use and ask for patience as continue to validate it.

 ## Acknowledgements